Supreme Court Confirms: Section 1981 Includes Retaliation Claims

 On the other hand, the employee in this case, and proponents of expanding Section 1981, contend that Section 1981 prohibits any conduct, including retaliation, that impairs an individual's right to "make and enforce contracts."
 A substantial number of courts, including the U.S. Court of Appeals for the 7th Circuit, have explicitly held that Section 1981 includes protection against unlawful retaliation.

 Hedrick Humphries, who is African-American, worked as an assistant manager at the Cracker Barrel in Bradley, Illinois.
 In August and October, 2001, Humphries complained to his district manager about his general manager's disciplinary reports, racially offensive remarks, and the decision to terminate another black employee.
 Humphries believed that the general manager's disciplinary reports and the employee's termination were baseless and racially motivated.
 The district manager did not take any action and, instead, later terminated Humphries' employment based on a report from another employee that Humphries left the store safe open overnight.

-The Seventh Circuit reasoned that section 1981 included claims of retaliation because the "plain text of the statute, as amended in 1991, makes clear that section 1981 encompasses the â€˜termination of contracts,' and there can be no doubt that a retaliatory discharge is indeed a termination of the employment contract."
-In doing so, the Seventh Circuit sided with several other Circuit Courts of Appeals, including the Fifth, Second, Eighth and Eleventh Circuits, all of which have held that Section 1981 applies to claims of retaliation.
+The 7th Circuit reasoned that section 1981 included claims of retaliation because the "plain text of the statute, as amended in 1991, makes clear that section 1981 encompasses the â€˜termination of contracts,' and there can be no doubt that a retaliatory discharge is indeed a termination of the employment contract."
+In doing so, the 7th Circuit sided with several other Circuit Courts of Appeals, including the 5th, 2nd, 8th and 11th Circuits, all of which have held that Section 1981 applies to claims of retaliation.

 The Court's Ruling